Hammer update for Google Maps: The new feature completely changes route planning

-Google Maps is getting a new update that’s useful for route planning.
-We summarize the advantages for users here.
+A new update to Google Maps completely fixes route planning.
+You can find out what advantages this has for users here.

 Google started rolling out Universal View 3D a few months ago.
 Like the group on Twitter Announce, this functionality is now expanded to include important details.